nandininautiyal/Customer-Intent-Project/README.md

 # Customer Purchase Intent Engine

-A production-grade machine learning system that predicts whether an online shopper will make a purchase, segments them by intent level, and recommends the optimal marketing intervention — served through a REST API and an interactive React dashboard.
+A machine learning system that predicts whether an online shopper will make a purchase, segments them by intent level, and recommends the optimal marketing intervention — served through a REST API and an interactive React dashboard.

 ---